Marley (film): Box office

-As of 4 August 2012, the film has grossed $1,412,124 in North America.
+As of 14 September 2026, the film has grossed $1.4 million in North America.

 Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 32 critics, indicating "universal acclaim".
 However, the film did receive criticism, with Bunny Wailer saying that the Rastafari part of Marley's life was underplayed.
 Furthermore, its opening in Jamaica was soured after the colours of the Ethiopian flag were placed on the ground, causing Wailer and others to boycott the opening.